yboffill91/vesta-real-last/README.md

 ## Licencia | License

 Este proyecto se distribuye bajo licencia libre.
 Siéntete libre de clonar, modificar y utilizar este código como desees para tus propios proyectos.
-No se requiere atribución.
+Por favor menciona al autor si utilizas el código.

 This project is distributed under a free license.
 Feel free to clone, modify, and use this code as you wish for your own projects.
-No attribution required.
+Please mention the author if you use the code.

 ## Autor | Author